French broad » When Should a Tree Be Removed?

 Visible Decay or Rot on Tree Bark

-Visible decay and rot on a tree's bark are often critical indicators of the need for removal.
+Visible decay and rot on a tree's bark are often critical indicators of when should a tree be removed.

 These physical signs can result from various factors, including adverse weather events such as strong winds or biological issues like infestation by the emerald ash borer.